 The first step to living well with Parkinson’s disease is to understand the disease and the progression:

 It is possible to have a good to great quality of life with PD.
 Working with your doctor and following recommended therapies are essential in successfully treating symptoms by using dopaminergic medications.
-People with PD need this medication because they have low levels or are missing dopamine in the brain, mainly due to impairment of neurons in the substantia nigra.
+People with PD need this medication because they have low levels or are missing A chemical messenger (neurotransmitter) that regulates movement and emotions. in the brain, mainly due to impairment of neurons in the substantia nigra.

 It is important to understand that people with PD first start experiencing symptoms later in the course of the disease because a significant amount of the substantia nigra neurons have already been lost or impaired.
 Lewy bodies (accumulation of abnormal A protein in the human brain that is associated with the development of Parkinson’s.
 It is the main component of Lewy bodies.) are found in substantia nigra neurons of PD patients.

 Scientists are exploring ways to identify biomarkers for PD that can lead to earlier diagnosis and more tailored treatments to slow down the disease process.
 Currently, all therapies used for PD improve symptoms without slowing or halting the disease progression.

 In addition to movement-related (“motor”) symptoms, Parkinson’s symptoms may be unrelated to movement (“non-motor”).People with PD are often more impacted by their non-motor symptoms than motor symptoms.
-Examples of non-motor symptoms include: apathy, depression, constipation, sleep behavior disorders, loss of sense of smell and cognitive impairment.
+Examples of non-motor symptoms include: apathy, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities., constipation, sleep behavior disorders, loss of sense of smell and cognitive impairment.